kaisbitar/sensory-minds/README.md

 Then, open your browser and go to `http://localhost:3000` to see the app running.

+## Topic

+The choice of a cheeky frontend development topic for the cells in the Bingo game was intentional to add an element of fun and humor to the application.
+It not only adds a playful tone to the game but also engages frontend developers who may recognize some of the popular frontend development references used in the cells.

+## Why TailwindCSS

+TailwindCSS was chosen for this project because it's light weight and it provides a fast and efficient way to style components without having to write custom CSS from scratch.
+It also offers a wide range of pre-built styles that make it easy to create a consistent and visually appealing design.

+## Randomized Winning Chances

+To ensure that multiple players have an equal chance of winning, the application shuffles the bingo board on every page refresh.
+This guarantees that no player has an advantage over the others, as the position of the winning patterns is randomized for each player.
+By shuffling the cards, the application provides a fair and enjoyable experience for all players.

 ## How to use

 The application displays a 5x5 grid of cells, each containing a cheeky frontend development reference.